One of your first tasks as a new contractor is to choose and open a business bank account.

 - Taxes (VAT, Corporation Tax)

-So, the number of transactions is fairly low.
-Unless you’re operating another type of business via your company (e.g. an eBay business), you won’t need a high transaction bank account.
+So, the number of transactions is generally low.
+Unless you operate another type of business via your company (e.g. an eBay business), you won’t need a high transaction bank account.

-The main goal is to pay as little as possible for your business banking, avoid punitive charges, and gain as many added extras as possible.
+The primary goal is to pay as little as possible for business banking, avoid punitive charges, and maximise the benefits and extras available.

-This is a guide to current accounts.
+This guide focuses on current accounts.
 Also worth a read: our guide to business savings accounts.

-Most high street banks offer ‘free business banking’ to new companies, for periods of up to 30 months in some cases.
+Most high street banks offer ‘free business banking’ to new companies, sometimes for up to 30 months.

-Here are some factors to consider, when choosing a bank for your business:
+Here are factors to consider when choosing a bank for your business:

-- Does the bank offer ‘free’ banking, or an initial free period?
+- Does the bank offer ‘free’ banking or an introductory period without charges?

-- Are there any ongoing fees or charges before or after an introductory period?
+- Are there ongoing fees or charges after any introductory period?

-- Can you open an account online, or do you have to visit a branch?
+- Can you open an account online, or do you need to visit a branch?

 - Is the account online-only?

-- Are you happier with an established high street name rather than a challenger bank?
+- Do you prefer an established high street bank or a challenger?

 - Does the bank offer Open Banking (see below)?